softlayer/terraform-provider-softlayer/docs/softlayer_network_vlan.md

 #### `softlayer_network_vlan`

 Provides a `network_vlan` resource.
-This allows public and private network vlans to be created, updated and cancelled.
-To create
+This allows public and private network VLANs to be created, updated and cancelled.
+Default SoftLayer account does not have a permission to create a new VLAN by SoftLayer API.
+To create a new VLAN with terraform, user should have a VLAN creation permission in advance.
+Contact a SoftLayer sales person or open a ticket.
+Existed VLANs can be managed by terraform with `terraform import` command.
+It requires SoftLayer VLAN ID in [VLANs](https://control.softlayer.com/network/vlans).
+Once they are imported, they provides useful information such as subnets and child_resource_count.
+When `terraform destroy` is executed, the VLANs' billing item will be deleted.
+However, VLAN will be remained in SoftLayer until resources such as virtual guests, secondary subnets, and firewalls on the VLAN are deleted.

 For additional details please refer to [API documentation](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Vlan).